Othocs/CNN-Binary-Classification/README.md

 The goal of the project is to assist in waste management by automatically sorting waste items into appropriate recycling or composting streams using image recognition technology.

+# Dataset
+You can find the **dataset** used for this project on Kaggle: [Waste Classification Data](https://www.kaggle.com/datasets/techsash/waste-classification-data).

+All you need to do is take the zip data set, place in the same directory as the jupyter notebook and run everycell (the unzipping is taken care of)